jsbien/glyph-miner/INSTALL.md

 content).

-Let nginx know that calls to the API will be handled by the python server by adding the following lines in /etc/nginx/sites-enabled/default:
+Let nginx know that calls to the API will be handled by the python server by copying the `local\default` file to /etc/nginx/sites-enabled/default.

+Its content is given below:

+	server {
+    listen 9090 default_server;
+    listen [::]:9090 default_server;

-    root    /home/<username>/glyph-miner/web
+    root /home/<user>/git/glyph-miner/web;
+    index index.html;

+    location / {
+        try_files $uri $uri/ =404;
+    }

     location /api/ {
-        root /home/<username>/glyph-miner/server;
-        client_max_body_size 100M;

         include uwsgi_params;
-        uwsgi_pass 127.0.0.1:9090;
+        uwsgi_pass 127.0.0.1:9091;
         uwsgi_read_timeout 300;
+        client_max_body_size 100M;
     }
+}

+If needed or desired change the port in `listen` and `uwsgi_pass`.

 Do not forget to restart nginx in order to make your changes work:
 `sudo service nginx restart`

 ### Setting up the database
 Glyph Miner uses a MySQL database to store its data.
-Create a new database and user `glyphminer` for Glyph Miner:
+Create a new database and user `glyphminer` for Glyph Miner using `init_glyphminer_db.sql`.
+You have to run this as the root user (or any user with CREATE USER privilege):

-    mysql -u root -p
+mysql -u root -p < local/init_glyphminer_db.sql
-    mysql> create database glyphminer;
-    mysql> grant usage on *.* to glyphminer@localhost identified by 'glyphminer';
-    mysql> grant all privileges on glyphminer.* to glyphminer@localhost;

-Import the database structure into the new database:
+Than import the database structure into the new database:

-    mysql -u glyphminer -p glyphminer < server/schema.sql
+mysql -u glyphminer -pglyphminer < server/schema.sql

-You can configure the credentials that Glyph Miner will use in `server/server.py`, line 49.
+You can configure the credentials that Glyph Miner will use in `server/server.py`, line 25.

-Run as MySQL root user (or any user with CREATE USER privilege): mysql -u root -p < local/init_glyphminer_db.sql
-Run as MySQL root user (or any user with CREATE USER privilege): mysql -u glyphminer -pglyphminer < server/schema.sql

 ### Starting it up
-You can start the python server using uwsgi using the following command:

-`/usr/local/bin/uwsgi --socket 127.0.0.1:9090 --chdir /home/<username>/glyph-miner/server/ --wsgi-file /home/<username>/glyph-miner/server/server.py --master --processes 4 --threads 2`

-local/run-uwsgi.sh
+Start the server with the `local/run-uwsgi.sh` script.
+This is its main  content:

+# Run uwsgi with timestamped log and show print() output
+exec /home/jsbien/git/glyph-miner/uwsgi-env/bin/uwsgi \
+  --socket 127.0.0.1:9091 \
+  --protocol uwsgi \
+  --chdir /home/jsbien/git/glyph-miner \
+  --pythonpath /home/jsbien/git/glyph-miner \
+  --module server.server:application \
+  --master \
+  --processes 1 \
+  --threads 2 \
+  --logto uwsgi-$(date +%Y%m%d-%H%M%S).log

 ### Testing

 local/debug_wsgi_runner.py

+### Additional utilities